2021–22 Abahani Limited Dhaka season: May

-On 7 May Dhaka Abahani have won by 2–1 goals against Rahmatganj MFS in the away game.
+On 7 May, Dhaka Abahani won by 2–1 against Rahmatganj MFS in the away game.

-On 12 May Dhaka Abahani have drew against Sheikh Russel KC by 1–1 at home.
+On 12 May, Dhaka Abahani drew against Sheikh Russel KC by 1–1 at home.

 June

-On 22 June Dhaka Abahani have won against their rival club Dhaka Mohammedan by 4–2 goals in the away game.
+On 22 June, Dhaka Abahani won against their rival club Dhaka Mohammedan by 4–2 goals in the away game.

-On 28 June Dhaka Abahani have won versus port city club Chittagong Abahani by 3–2 goals in the opponent home ground.
+On 28 June, Dhaka Abahani won against port city club Chittagong Abahani 3–2 on their opponent's home ground.

 July

-On 19 July Dhaka Abahani have won against Sheikh Jamal DC by 5–0 goals at home game.
+On 19 July, Dhaka Abahani won against Sheikh Jamal DC by 5–0 goals in a home game.

-On 25 July Dhaka Abahani have lost to Bashundhara Kings by 2–3 goals in the opponent ground.
+On 25 July, Dhaka Abahani have lost to Bashundhara Kings by 2–3 goals in the opponent ground.

-On 31 July Dhaka Abahani got victory against Uttar Baridhara Club by 5–2 goals in the away ground.
+On 31 July, Dhaka Abahani got victory against Uttar Baridhara Club by 5–2 goals on the away ground.

 Current squad

 Abahani Limited Dhaka squad for 2021–22 season.